Go Back Up

 Closer to the model—calibrated by the field that produced them

 A smaller number of firms have built dedicated Client Advisory Services (CAS) Practices—standalone or as segments inside larger firms.
-They are closer to the embedded model in some commercial respects.
-They are not the embedded model.
+They are closer to Embedded Operational Accountability in some commercial respects.
+They are not the same model.
 The professional architecture remains the field's: career CPAs and career advisors, not former operators.

 TEEL & COMPANY

-Teel & Company is built exclusively to operate the embedded model.
+Teel & Company is built exclusively to deliver Embedded Operational Accountability.
 No tax practice as a separate segment.
 No audit practice as a separate segment.
 No transactional service line.
 No tax-only clients.
-Every engagement operates the embedded model.
-Every professional is an embedded operational accountability professional.
+Every operating relationship deploys this model.
+Every professional is an Embedded Operational Accountability professional.

 COMPARISON · CPA FIRMS

-Where the embedded model departs from CPA firm advisory and Client Advisory Services
+Where the Embedded Operational Accountability service model departs from CPA firm advisory and Client Advisory Services

 The comparison below documents structural differences across the field.
-Each arrangement is built around its own commitments; the embedded model is built around different ones.
+Each arrangement is built around its own commitments; the Embedded Operational Accountability services model is built around different ones.

 Dimension Conventional CPA Firms Client Advisory (CAS) Practices Teel & Company

-Practice structure Advisory and outsourced accounting work bolted onto tax, audit, or transactional service lines Dedicated client advisory practice—standalone or operating inside a conventional CPA firm—calibrated by CPA-firm conventions in either form The embedded model operated exclusively—the firm does only this work, with no tax, audit, or transactional practices operating alongside it
+Practice structure Advisory and outsourced accounting work bolted onto tax, audit, or transactional service lines Dedicated client advisory practice—standalone or operating inside a conventional CPA firm—calibrated by CPA-firm conventions in either form The Embedded Operational Accountability model operated exclusively—the firm does only this work, with no tax, audit, or transactional practices operating alongside it

 Practice leadership Led by tax or audit partners whose careers have been at CPA firms in external advisory roles Sometimes led by a dedicated CAS partner; in most cases that partner is a career CPA or career advisor Led by former CFOs, controllers, HR directors, operators, and senior executives who have held these positions inside operating companies